Consensys-Network-State/ds3/packages/theme/README.md

 }
 ```

+3. **Use in HTML**
    These CSS variables are automatically mapped to Tailwind classes:

 ```html
 <!-- Default theme in light mode -->